Chandler-Davidson/hello-phaser/README.md

     //  This is an example of an imported bundled image.
     //  Remember to import it at the top of this file this.load.image('logo', logoImg);

-    //  This is an example of loading a static image
-    //  from the public/assets folder:
-    this.load.image('background', 'assets/bg.png');
 }
 ```